okuvshynov/rlscout/README.md

 ## LIFO order notes

+### how to use this with A/B search?

+First option is to just do both things 'independently' - first we get a strong model and then we use it in A/B search to identify the ordering.

+What if we try combining both?
+For example:
+1. instead of value model evaluation we can use transposition table data (if available)?
+2. let's think backwards - assume we have complete transposition table and already 'solved' the game.
+How can we use it to train the model to reduce the

 ### need 4th process - baseline duel

 A baseline to play against raw MCTS with many rollouts.